If you have questions about Sheriff Sales please call (812) 434-6645

 or email us by clicking this link

 A Sheriff Sale is the result of a court ordered bank foreclosure for the non-payment of standard monthly mortgage.
-In Jackson County, this sale is scheduled once each month (generally the second Tuesday of the month).
+In Jackson County, this sale is scheduled once each month (generally the first Tuesday of the month).
 This type of sale should not be confused with “Tax Sales” which are held by the Treasurer’s Office for non-payment of real estate taxes.

 Sheriff Sales are not held on property location.
 They are held in the Jackson County Sheriff’s Office, 150 East State Road 250, Brownstown IN.
 Written bids are accepted on the form provided by the Sheriff’s Office only on the day of the sale (from 12:00 pm to 12:15 pm).
 Properties that receive multiple bids will go to verbal bidding beginning soon after 12:15 pm and upon the completion of accepted written bids.
 All bids are final and irrevocable.